verless/verless/docs/command-reference.md

 |---------------|-------|--------|---------------|---------------------------------------------------------|
 | `--overwrite` | -     | Bool   | `--overwrite` | Overwrite the specified directory if it already exists. |

+## verless serve

+`verless serve PROJECT` starts a tiny webserver that serves your static site.

 ## verless version

 `verless version` prints the installed verless version.